 - Monthly mortgage instalments

-You can take on a housing loan with HDB or a Financial Institution (FI):
+You can take on a housing loan with HDB or a financial institution:

 - If you’re planning to take on a HDB housing loan, the HDB Resale Portal will guide you through the application for your HDB Loan Eligibility (HLE) letter.
-Getting a HLE letter doesn’t mean you’re bound to a HDB loan (it’s just the first step to getting a loan), but you’ll need this HLE letter for sellers to grant you the Option to Purchase, a document giving you the option to purchase (hello, Captain Obvious).
+Getting a HLE letter doesn’t mean you’re contractually bound to this HDB loan (it’s just the first step), but it acts as a guarantee of sorts that you’re financially able to purchase the flat.
+Thus, you’ll need this HLE letter for sellers to grant you the Option to Purchase, a document giving you the option to purchase (Captain Obvious speaking).

-- If you’re taking on a housing loan from the bank, you must obtain a Letter of Offer (LO) from them before you exercise the Option to Purchase.
+- Similarly, if you’re taking on a housing loan from the bank, you must obtain a Letter of Offer (LO) from them before you exercise the Option to Purchase.

 CPF Housing Grant Scheme